musaev-mansur/auto_project/README.md

 ### 1. Create S3 Bucket
 1. Go to [AWS S3 Console](https://console.aws.amazon.com/s3/)
-2. Create a new bucket named `autodealer-images`
+2. Create a new bucket named `aslan-auto-img`
 3. Set region to `eu-west-1` (or your preferred region)
 4. Configure bucket for public read access